Codibris/billbee-php-sdk/README.md

 [![Logo](https://app.billbee.io/static/billbee/img/logo.png)](https://www.billbee.de)

 # Billbee API
 With this package you can implement the official Billbee API in your application.
+This is a fork from billbeeio/billbee-php-sdk including some changes for php >8.0.

 ## Prerequisites
 - For accessing the Billbee API you need an API Key.